-Entrepreneurial Studies Level II
+Entrepreneurial Studies Level II Maior Code: 5820

-Field of Interest : Business, Entrepreneurialism and
+Academic Department: Business and Information Technology Program of Study: Entrepreneurial Studies Field of Interest: Business, Entrepreneurialism and Management

 Description: The Certificate of Completion (CCL) in Entrepreneurial Studies Level II program is designed to prepare students to acquire additional skills, tools and knowledge necessary for successful venture opportunities.
 A Certificate of Completion (CCL) in Entrepreneurial Studies Level I is also available and fully embedded in this program.